YaserMarey/YaserMarey.github.io/ml_unique_puzzle_3.md

 ***Transactional data***: This type of data is used to record business transactions, such as sales, payments, and customer data.

 Each type of data has its own characteristics and may require different pre-processing and feature extraction techniques.
-The choice of data category will depend on the specific problem you are trying to solve and the type of data that is available.
+The choice of data category will depend on the specific problem we are trying to solve and the type of data that is available.

 ### Data Models